yunuscha1/aws-license-manager-license-consumption-sample/self-managed/src/orgwide_instances/README.md

 the following inputs provided.
 - source_regions: _[string]_ - List of regions to gather data from.
 If left empty, workflow will gather all ec2_instance data from regions that each member account is active in.
+- accounts: _[string]_ - List of accounts to gather data from.
+If this and "ou_ids" are left empty, all accounts in the organization will have their data collected
+- ou_ids: _[string]_ - List of OUs to gather data from.
+If this and "accounts" are left empty, all accounts in the organization will have their data collected.
 - org_wide_role_name: _string_ - Name of role present in member accounts.
 Management/Delegated
 Admin account will assume this role to make necessary calls
 - default_region: _string_ - Used to determine which region to deploy stack set.
 Only